Estate planning is not only for the elderly, the ultra-wealthy and business owners.

 One of our experienced estate planning lawyers can help you make informed decisions about these difficult subjects – and execute a legally enforceable estate plan that reflects your wishes.

-Wills and estates packages in Calgary
+Wills and estates packages we offer

 Most people understand the need for a will.
 This is a logical starting place for an estate plan – but many people leave it too late.